 - Expensive.
 VUL policies are much more expensive than a term life insurance policy and are usually more expensive than a standard whole life policy as well.
 Unless you have a clear plan for the policy, it may not be worth the extra cost.

-Alternatives to variable universal life insurance
+Less risky alternatives to variable universal life insurance

 If you just want a simple life insurance policy without any cash value, you can look into term life insurance.
 This policy lasts for a set period of time — usually between 10 and 30 years.
 The premiums stay the same for the life of the policy, and if you pass away during the term, your beneficiaries will receive a death benefit.